 • Planning on a late start to your Sunday morning?
 Make brunch at Peggy’s on the Green a priority!
 Choices include indulgences like softshell crab Benedict, sweet roll French toast, shrimp and grits, sweet potato pancakes, and an assortment of morning cocktails.

 • Go underground when you enter Cascade Caverns or Cave Without A Name.
 Not far away, you’ll find great places for hiking, birdwatching, outdoor photography, and more: Kreutzberg Canyon Natural Area, Cibolo Nature Center, Joshua Springs Park and Preserve, James Kiehl River Bend Park, Boerne City Lake, and Guadalupe River State Park.

-• Lunch might be BBQ back in Boerne and you can’t go wrong whether you choose the Fritze’s BBQ, Klein Smokehaus, or Black Board Bar B Q. If something Italian is more to your liking, visit Valeria Ristorante Italiano, Z’s Wood Fired Pizza, or Inferno’s Wood Fired Oven and Spirits!
+• Lunch might be BBQ back in Boerne, and you can’t go wrong whether you choose Fritze’s BBQ, Klein Smokehaus, or Black Board Bar B Q. If something Italian is more to your liking, visit Valeria Ristorante Italiano, Z’s Wood Fired Pizza, or Inferno’s Wood Fired Oven and Spirits!

 • Your afternoon adventure may take you into the Hill Country to visit wineries and sample commendable Texas wines.
 Singing Waters Vineyards, Sister Creek Vineyards, Bending Branch Winery, and Saint Tryphon Farm and Vineyard are all in the Boerne and Comfort areas.